MicrosoftDocs/quantum-docs/articles/optimization-quantum-monte-carlo.md

 ## Prerequisites

 - An Azure Quantum workspace in your Azure subscription.
 To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
-- The latest version of the [`azure-quantum` Python package](xref:microsoft.quantum.update-qdk) (if you're working in an Azure Quantum notebook, this step is not required).

-## Prerequisites

-- An Azure Quantum workspace in your Azure subscription.
-To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
-- The latest version of the [`azure-quantum` Python package](xref:mmicrosoft.quantum.update-qdk#update-the-azure-quantum-python-package) (if you're working in an Azure Quantum notebook, this step is not required).
+- The latest version of the [`azure-quantum` Python package](xref:microsoft.quantum.update-qdk#update-the-azure-quantum-python-package) (if you're working in an Azure Quantum notebook, this step is not required).

 ## Features of Quantum Monte Carlo on Azure Quantum